vin-00/Weather-Widget/README.md

 - SearchBox : Allows users to choose the city for weather information.
 - InfoBox: Displays the current weather information for the selected city.
 Feel free to add more features, styles, or integrate additional APIs to enhance the functionality of the weather widget.

+Enjoy building your weather widget with React and Vite!
+If you have any questions or need further assistance, feel free to reach out.

+- Email : vinaykhatri292@gmail.com